melissabreynolds/personalsite/publications.md

 "Communication failures in a pandemic can be catastrophic," [_The Washington Post_](https://www.washingtonpost.com/outlook/2020/03/18/communication-failures-pandemic-can-be-catastrophic/), March 18, 2020.

 "The key to lowering America’s high rates of maternal mortality," [_The Washington Post_](https://www.washingtonpost.com/outlook/2019/05/09/key-lowering-americas-high-rates-maternal-mortality/), May 8, 2019.

+"On the Absurdity of Deeply Rooted Tradition," [_The Daily Princetonian_](https://www.dailyprincetonian.com/article/2022/05/history-abortion-rooted-tradition-absurd-scholar), May 10, 2022

 A series for _The Daily Princetonian_, as invited faculty opinion columnist, on the funding crisis in higher education and its effect on students and adjuncts: [March 24](https://www.dailyprincetonian.com/article/2021/03/princetons-campus-is-coming-back-to-life-but-what-about-the-rest-of-americas-universities), [April 16](https://www.dailyprincetonian.com/article/2021/04/princeton-students-support-anewdeal4highered-higher-education), and [May 7, 2021](https://www.dailyprincetonian.com/article/2021/05/student-debt-crisis-americas-higher-ed-system-professors-tenure-adjunct-princeton)